Fine-Tuning DistilBERT for Restaurant Search NER

 (7659, 7659)

-Repeat the same parsing for the test.bio file, which yields 1,520 examples.
+We repeat the same parsing for the test.bio file.
+It yields 1,520 examples.

 Building the Hugging Face Dataset

-Convert the parsed lists into a DatasetDict.
-Here the test set doubles as validation:
+We convert the parsed lists into a DatasetDict.
+Here the test set also acts as validation:

 PYTHON